pocket-id/website/docs/guides/proxy-services.md

 Your service should now be protected by Pocket ID.

-## Traefik

-[Traefik](https://traefik.io/traefik/) does not have built-in support for OIDC, but there are many [plugins](https://plugins.traefik.io/plugins) available that add support.

-[Traefik OpenID Connect Middleware](https://plugins.traefik.io/plugins/66b63d12d29fd1c421b503f5/oidc-authentication) works with Pocket ID.
-See the [Pocket ID configuration docs](https://traefik-oidc-auth.sevensolutions.cc/docs/identity-providers/pocket-id) for Pocket ID specific instructions, and [Getting Started](https://traefik-oidc-auth.sevensolutions.cc/docs/getting-started) for more details on how to apply the configuration to a specific endpoint.

-Traefik Enterprise has an [OIDC middleware](https://doc.traefik.io/traefik-enterprise/middlewares/oidc/) out of the box if you happen to be using that.
-It is similar to configure.

 ## OAuth2 Proxy

 [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) can be used as either as a standalone reverse proxy much like any of the other reverse proxies, or it can be used as an authentication only  middleware.